drug-design/course/docs/chapters/molecular-properties.md

 ### Biological Properties of Proteins

-The function of a protein is controlled by its three-dimensional structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/biological-properties-proteins-16ead079'><i class='fa fa-play' aria-hidden='true'></i></button>The function of a protein is controlled by its three-dimensional structure.
 Enzymes and receptors recognize substrates on the basis of their 3D molecular geometries.
 Drugs also are designed on the basis of their precise 3D properties.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer